ploigos-automated-governance/1-demo/README.md

 - Select "Create a new branch ..." (scroll down)
 - Name the branch `feature/demo`
 - Select "Propose file change"
-- In the OpenShift web UI you should see a running pipeline
+- In the OpenShift web UI you should see another running pipeline
-  - Pipelines (tab in the left navigation) -> Pipelines
+  - In the left navigation menu, Pipelines -> Pipelines
 - The pipeline should finish successfully.
 This may take 15+ minutes.

 22 .
 Edit the yaml for the app1-service Pipeline.
 Under `tasks:`, for the task named ci-push-container-image-to-repository, in the `taskRef:` field, change name to ci-push-container-image-to-repository.